rochards/learning-cs/operating-systems/README.md

 - Lives in memory;
 - Is the program in execution;
 - Uniquely identified by an ID, aka Process ID or just PID;
-- Has a Instruction Pointer, aka Program Counter, that points to the memory address for the current instruction to be executed;
+- Has an Instruction Pointer, aka Program Counter, that points to the memory address for the next instruction to be executed;
 - Has PCB (Process Control Block), a region in kernel's memory that contains metadata information about the process.

 Take a look on how a process lives in memory: